From Pain to Perspective

 The path I’ve been on since last year has been direct, straight, and steady-forward in a line.

 These past few months, as strong as my faith is, I felt like I was slowly walking out of the lines, sloppily.
 I needed more.
-And when I told her that, she said, “You do, because you’re here now.”
+When I told her that, she said, “You do, because you’re here now.”

 She gave me guidance on how to proceed to the next level of connection with the Creator.
 I was excited—into the toolbox it went.